Ankara Turkey Travel Guide

 Always check the latest travel advisories from your home country and the Turkish Ministry of Foreign Affairs before your trip, as requirements change.

 Ankara has a comprehensive network of public and private hospitals.
-Private hospitals generally have higher standards of prudence and often have English-staff who speak.
+Private hospitals generally have higher standards of prudence and often have English-speaking staff.

 Dial 112 for General Emergency (Ambulance, Police, Fire).
 Police: 155, Ambulance: 112, Fire: 110.